samsalisbury/psyringe/README.md

 - func (string, io.Reader, io.Writer) interface{}
 - func (string, io.Reader, io.Writer) (interface{}, error)

-If you need to inject a fully-realised object which matches a constructor's signature, you'll need to create a function that returns that object.
-For example, for an object with injection type `func(int) (int, error)`, you would need to create a func to return that:
+If you need to inject a function which has a constructor's signature, you'll need to create a constructor that returns that function.
+For example, for an value with injection type `func(int) (int, error)`, you would need to create a func to return that:

 ```go
 newFunc() func(int) (int, error) {